Problem-informed Graphical Quantum Generative Learning: Background Notation

 \subsubsection{Markov networks}

 Markov networks, Markov random fields or undirected graphical models are defined over general undirected graphs to represent a set of random variables having the Markov property.
 In general, the global Markov property applies, which states, that any two subsets of variables are conditionally independent given a separating subset.
 As opposed to BNs, where the factors are straightforward to comprehend, here they cannot be interpreted directly.
 However, we can view a factor as describing ``compatibilities'' between different values of the variables in the corresponding subset.
 A factor here describes a general purpose function $\phi: \mathrm{Val}(\mathbf{D}) \rightarrow \mathbb{R}$, where $\mathrm{Val}(\mathbf{D})$ denotes all possible joint states of a set of random variables $\mathbf{D}$.
-Each factor corresponds to a clique in the graph, however, the usual graphical representation does not make it clear, whether the joint probability distribution factorizes according to the maximal cliques or the subsets thereof.
+Each factor corresponds to a clique in the graph, however, the usual graphical representation does not make it clear, whether the joint probability distribution only factorizes according to the maximal cliques or also the subsets thereof.
+However, the maximal clique factorization is the most general for a given graph, therefore, in general, we work with this assumption.

 \begin{definition}[Markov network factorization] We say that a distribution $P_{\Phi}$ with $\Phi = \{\phi_1(\mathbf{D}_1), \dots, \phi_K(\mathbf{D}_K)\}$ factorizes over a Markov network $\mathcal{H}$ if each $\mathbf{D}_k$ $(k=1, \dots, K)$ is a complete subgraph of $\mathcal{H}$ and $P_{\Phi}$ is a Gibbs distribution parametrized by these factors as follows: